Monitoring & Measurement

 Fuel consumption by (individual) marine craft is monitored and converted to emissions data.

-Company vehicles, including company car fuel consumption, is monitored and the emissions contribution included in the calculation of the Port's carbon footprint.
+Company vehicles, including company car fuel consumption, are monitored and the emissions contribution included in the calculation of the Port's carbon footprint.

 As an organisation we have obligations under the Climate Change Act 2008 to report on adaptation to climate change.
-The Port of Milford Haven Adaptation Report was submitted to DEFRA within the March 2011 deadline.
+The Port of Milford Haven Adaptation Report was submitted to DEFRA in March 2011.
 The report was reviewed, including QA checks by Cranfield University along with other transport infrastructure Reporting Authority reports, and was published on the Defra website in October 2011.

 We do not fall within the threshold of registering and reporting for Climate Reduction Commitment (6,000Mwhrs) however it makes good business sense, let alone environmental sense and meeting peer expectation, to ensure best practice.